-Undoubtedly, this is a more complicated question when it comes to criminal cases because of that pesky Sixth Amendment’s Confrontation Clause.
-The Supreme Court has made it pretty clear that face-to-face confrontation is an essential ingredient to meeting Confrontation Clause muster.
+Undoubtedly, this is a more complicated question for criminal cases because of that pesky Sixth Amendment’s Confrontation Clause.
+The Supreme Court has made it clear that face-to-face confrontation is an essential ingredient to meeting Confrontation Clause muster.
 Is Skype or other video conferencing face-to-face?
-I imagine we will one day all agree that it is but I can understand the court’s reluctance because a person’s freedom it at stake.
+I imagine we will one day all agree that it is, but I can understand the court’s reluctance because a person’s freedom is at stake.

 Civil courts are another matter.
 In Attorney Grievance Commission of Maryland v.
-Agbaje, the Maryland Court of Appeals had to deal with a lawyer who entered into a real estate deal with a current client.
-I started to write that I didn’t know this was improper but then I thought about it some more.
-What if I asked a client who we got a settlement or verdict for to invest in some cockamamie business scheme.
+Agbaje, the Maryland Court of Appeals had to deal with a lawyer who entered a real estate deal with a current client.
+I wrote that I didn’t know this was improper, but then I thought about it more.
+What if I asked a client who we got a settlement or verdict for to invest in some cockamamie business scheme?
 That would technically be an ex-client and I would still know that was wrong.
 Anyway, beyond that, he was accused of “dishonest, deceitful, and fraudulent” conduct in getting the client to invest the money in the first place.